 In August 2017, Governor Kay Ivey named Brian as the Director of the Alabama Emergency Management Agency and he transitioned to public service for the people of Alabama on September 5, 2017.
 In less than one week, the State Emergency Operations Center activated for Hurricane Irma to receive and shelter more than 250,000 evacuees from Florida while caring for the needs of Alabamians.
 Brian walked into the costliest and 5th most active Hurricane season on record since 1851.
-The impacts of Hurricanes Irma and Nate on Alabama resulted in a Presidential Emergency Declaration from the Federal Emergency Management Agency and strengthened enduring partnerships in our southeast region, especially with Florida and the Virgin Islands.
-Since joining Governor Ivey’s Cabinet, Brian has led AEMA through multiple Federal Emergency Declarations and three Presidential Major Disaster Declarations.
+The impacts of the 2017 Hurricane Season on Alabama resulted in a Presidential Emergency Declaration and a Major Disaster Declaration while strengthening enduring partnerships in our southeast region, especially with Florida and the Virgin Islands.
+Since joining Governor Ivey’s Cabinet, Brian has led AEMA through multiple Federal Emergency Declarations and five Presidential Major Disaster Declarations.

 Regardless of Brian’s noteworthy career and service, he will quickly tell you his greatest accomplishments are at home with his beautiful wife Eileen and three sons—Sean, Jake and Luke.